top of page

 2. Should I Take Medication For My Low Back Pain?

 Guidelines recommend the use of over the counter pain relievers such as acetaminophen or NSAIDs for managing low back pain.
+In the past many doctors prescribed opioids for low back pain but we now know that there are more effective alternatives with fewer health concerns.
 While opioids are still often prescribed for LBP, these medications are only effective in about 30% of non-cancerous pain.

 It is a is a good idea to talk to your primary care doctor about any history or concerns that you might have.